Guantanamo Bay detention camp: Torture

 On 30 November 2004, the New York Times published excerpts from an internal memo leaked from the U.S. administration, referring to a report from the ICRC.
 The ICRC reports of several activities that, it said, were "tantamount to torture": exposure to loud noise or music, prolonged extreme temperatures, or beatings.
 It also reported that a Behavioral Science Consultation Team (BSCT), also called 'Biscuit,' and military physicians communicated confidential medical information to the interrogation teams (weaknesses, phobias, etc.), resulting in the prisoners losing confidence in their medical care.

 The ICRC's access to the base was conditioned, as is normal for ICRC humanitarian operations, on the confidentiality of their report.
 Following leaking of the U.S. memo, some in the ICRC wanted to make their report public or confront the U.S. administration.
 The newspaper said the administration and the Pentagon had seen the ICRC report in July 2004 but rejected its findings.
 The story was originally reported in several newspapers, including The Guardian, and the ICRC reacted to the article when the report was leaked in May.

 According to a 21 June 2005 New York Times opinion article, on 29 July 2004, an FBI agent was quoted as saying, "On a couple of occasions, I entered interview rooms to find a detainee chained hand and foot in a fetal position to the floor, with no chair, food or water.
 Most times, they had urinated or defecated on themselves and had been left there for 18, 24 hours or more."
 Air Force Lt.
 Gen. Randall Schmidt, who headed the probe into FBI accounts of abuse of Guantánamo prisoners by Defense Department personnel, concluded the man (Mohammed al-Qahtani, a Saudi, described as the "20th hijacker") was subjected to "abusive and degrading treatment" by "the cumulative effect of creative, persistent and lengthy interrogations."
 The techniques used were authorized by the Pentagon, he said.

 Many of the released prisoners have complained of enduring beatings, sleep deprivation, prolonged constraint in uncomfortable positions, prolonged hooding, cultural and sexual humiliation, enemas as well as other forced injections, and other physical and psychological mistreatment during their detention in Camp Delta.

-During the Mubarak era, it's been alleged that Egyptian State Security officers and agents travelled to Cuba and tortured detainees.
-They also allegedly trained U.S. soldiers on torture techniques.